Fade BG Image

 "Actually, small magic stones are cheap.
 If I'm going to crush them anyway, I should've used those instead of a fancy big golem-grade stone…"

 Golem-grade stones apparently come from fairly high-ranked monsters.
-(The kind B-rank adventurers mainly handle and what a C-rank party might barely manage.)
+(The kind B-rank adventurers mainly handle, or what a C-rank party might barely manage.)

 Well, I can always fuse small stones into a huge one with Spatial Magic if I want.